 - Read the fine print first: Anybody who plans to buy new appliances or electronics should look for warranty details in advance, so they don't feel rushed when they read the brochure at the sales counter.
 Major manufacturers and even retailers publish the details online.

-- Consider third-party warranties: Don’t forget to look into Upsie warranties.
+- Consider third-party warranties: Don't forget to look into Upsie warranties.
 Customers can browse Upsie warranty details online for electronics, large appliances, fitness equipment, smart home systems, and many other kinds of products.
-Upsie’s entire business model focuses upon warranties, so it’s not just a side business for them.
-Upsie is designed to save consumers money by cutting out the middle-man and passing that savings on to the customer.
+Upsie's entire business model focuses on warranties, so it's not just a side business for them.
+Upsie is designed to save consumers money by cutting out the middleman and passing those savings on to the customer.

 - Learn about other people's experiences: Some warranties look great in print.
 However, customers may feel disappointed when they need to make a claim with either the quality of service or even the helpfulness of customer service reps.
 Comparison shopping and review sites can provide some good information.

 - Save receipts: Consumers should keep receipts for major purchases both to make claims for warranties and home insurance.
 Digital images of receipts should work fine too, but it's prudent to save these on cloud storage to keep from losing them in the case the device gets damaged.